audsinthecity/accountability-rings/README.md

 * Once a ring is active, each member has until 0000 UTC Fridays to submit their proof
 * Each active ring member must vote on the validity of other members' proof submissions by 0000 UTC Mondays
 * If you you not submit proof on time or your proof is voted to be insufficient (majority rules), your stake is taken away and sent to the ring pool.
 If you do not submit your votes on time, your stake is taken away and sent to the ring pool
-* At 0000 UTC 66 days after the launch of the ring, stakes for any remaining members are returned and the ring pool is divided amongst remaining members less a 2% vig
+* Exactly 8 weeks after the launch of the ring, stakes for any remaining members are returned and the ring pool is divided amongst remaining members less a 2% vig

 ## Features
 * User can create new accountability ring with criteria, group size, and stake amount